alex-budko/hackathon-managing/README.md

-This online web application will enable organizers of hackathons to easily manage and rate submissions to their hackathon
+This online web application will enable organizers of hackathons to easily manage and rate submissions to their hackathon.